Naheemsali/hotel-demand-forecasting/README.md

 This allows it to capture complex temporal patterns without manual feature engineering.

 ### Baseline & Statistical Models
+I first established benchmark models using classical time-series approaches:

+- Naive
+- Seasonal Naive
+- AutoETS
+- AutoARIMA

+These models were implemented using the StatsForecast library and evaluated across all cross-validation folds.

+### Machine Learning Model (LightGBM)
+Next, I built a machine learning model using LightGBM

+To enhance predictive power, I incorporated:

+- Lag features (1, 7, 14, 28 days)
+- Rolling statistics (means and standard deviations)
+- Calendar features (day of week, month, quarter)

+Additionally, I included On-The-Books (OTB) features, which represent bookings made 1–60 days in advance.
+To prevent data leakage, I restricted these features to `otb_1` through `otb_28`, ensuring only information available before the forecast horizon was used.

 #  Evaluation & Outputs
 To compare model performance and ensure reproducibility, multiple outputs were generated throughout the forecasting pipeline